 3) More often than not, the movie hurts the records.
 I’m of the opinion that the visual images movie makers ask viewers to associate with certain songs is no trifling matter, and a song’s appearance in a movie can do irreparable damage to a song.
 I understand the argument that pop songs are essentially commercial entities that are, in a way, consigned to an existence of eternal molestation merely for being what they are.
 But damage is still damage.

 Illustration A: Sarstedt’s song, a UK no. 1 hit in its day, has already been around the block a few trillion times.
-But the distinct image that unfortunate viewers of Darjeeling are now forced to associate with it - Jason Schwartzman moping around pathetically with his iPod and an anorexic Natalie Portman in some Chateau de la Ennuyeux - has undoubtedly murdered a certain element of that song’s je ne sais quoi.
+But the distinct image that unfortunate viewers of Darjeeling are now forced to associate with it - Jason Schwartzman moping around with his iPod and a bored, anorexic Natalie Portman - has undoubtedly murdered a certain element of that song’s je ne sais quoi.

 Illustration B: When the Bobby Fuller Four’s transcendent “Let Her Dance” crashes in for the closing credits of Mr. Fox, viewers are asked to associate one of the greatest rock ‘n’ roll records ever recorded with animals dancing in a supermarket.
 That song’s so glorious that it can handle it, but it doesn’t change the silly visual image you’ve surgically attached to the song in so many viewers’ minds.
 I felt my heart literally sink when I heard this play, realizing that a song that made me lose my breath the first time I experienced it was now going to be forever associated by my own kids as an incidental soundtrack item in an animal movie.
-(It was a great scene, actually.
-Your mismatched song choice, though, ruined it.)
+The song hurt the scene and the scene hurt the song.